Ficiao/Filip_Matanovic_Portfolio/docs/index.md

 # Portfolio
-Napomena: Naslovi projekata su ujedno i poveznice na git repository-e projekata.
+Napomena: Naslovi projekata su ujedno i poveznice na git repositorije projekata.
 Ako priroda projekta ne zahtijeva repozitorij ili mi iz drugih razloga nije dopušteno javno dijeljenje koda, poveznice neće biti.

 Disclaimer: Project headlines are also links to project git repositories.
 If the nature of the project doesn't require a repository or if I am for some other reasons not allowed to share the code publicly, the link will be missing.